MateusArenas/auth-api-python/README.md

 # authenticate api in python

-this api usage basic for authenticate, jtw and refresh token.
+this api usage basic for authenticate, jtw, refresh token and email verification.

 ## Initialize